Best Practices for Partner Plan Execution

 How do you ensure that partner plans are executed?
 Here are some tips and tricks that will help you get this done.

 1. Create accountability

 The first step is to take accountability for the execution of your partner’s plans.

-A good tip is to commit to follow-up moments during the beginning of the year.
+A good tip is to commit to follow-up moments at the beginning of the year.
 Take into account the level of commitment, the scope of the plan, and the profile of your partners.
-Are both parties comfortable with a weekly, bi-weekly, monthly quarterly, or even an annual meeting?
+Are both parties comfortable with a weekly, bi-weekly, monthly quarterly, or even annual meeting?